This Day In Writing History

 "The very essence of literature is the war between emotion and intellect, between life and death.
 When literature becomes too intellectual - when it begins to ignore the passions, the emotions - it becomes sterile, silly, and actually without substance." - Isaac Bashevis Singer

 Today's video is a short clip from a French TV documentary on Isaac Bashevis Singer.
-It contains rare footage of the author, including footage of Singer's 1978 Nobel Prize acceptance speech.
+It contains rare footage of the author, including footage of his 1978 Nobel Prize acceptance speech.
 In English with French subtitles.
 Enjoy!